 Both riding mowers have headlights equipped if you’re in the mood to mow the lawn during the summer night.

-A wise move to make if you’re extremely sensitive to the sun but you still want to do this one chore yourself!
+This a wise move to make if you’re extremely sensitive to the sun, but you still want to do this one chore yourself!

-If any parts broke down, these mowers are guaranteed by their two-year warranties.
+If any parts break down, these mowers are guaranteed by their two-year warranties.

-The Husqvarna is the obvious winner between the two.
+The Husqvarna is the apparent winner between the two.

 Since comfort is your top priority in purchasing anything, the Husqvarna provides that and so much more in its mower.

 Besides, it drives smoothly on any surface (uneven or otherwise) while being capable of making a clean turn to maneuver around any obstacles in the way.

 And that’s not including the other perks it has!

 In the end, the “John Deere vs Husqvarna mower” doesn’t build up too much of a fight.

 As efficient and practical as a lawn tractor should be, taking the time to scrutinize it never stops being an essential step before getting one.